Maxetow/Geotracer/README.md

 # Geoguessr Location Finder

-This is a Tampermonkey tool that automatically finds the location in Geoguessr.
+This is a powerful Tampermonkey tool designed to enhance your Geoguessr experience by automatically pinpointing the exact location.
+With this tool, you can easily score 5000 points by placing a marker at the precise coordinates provided by Google Street View data.
+Additionally, you can view the location on Google Maps directly within the game interface.
+The script offers customizable key bindings and settings to tailor the experience to your preferences.

 ## Features